-Educating for success - inspiring learning and building citizenship
+Educating For Success - inspiring learning, developing well-being and building social responsibility

 Part 1- The Board's Consultation Process

 To provide details of the board's consultation process to the Ministry and the public.

 The Ottawa-Carleton District School Board reviews and updates the Special Education Plan on an annual basis.
 It is our belief that consultation with a variety of stakeholders is necessary to receive the required input to improve programs and services for students as well as to update the plan as required.